 Overall, the present record does not demonstrate the reasonable basis required for an attorney's fees and cost award.
-Petitioner filed only a minimal amount of medical records - and those that were filed revealed a lack the evidence needed to establish the prima facie elements of a SIRVA claim.
-The medical records filed by Petitioner show
+Petitioner filed no medical records or other evidence to establish the prima facie elements of a SIRVA claim.
+Specifically, Petitioner has failed to provide any evidence to establish that he received the flu vaccine on January 12, 2019, as alleged, or that he suffered the residual effects of his alleged SIRVA for more than six months.